Committed to connecting the world

 The mobile broadband coverage gap persists at five per cent

-In most developing countries, mobile broadband (3G or above) is the main way — and often the only way — to connect to the Internet.
-This kind of access is available to 95% of the world population.
-Bridging the “coverage gap”, that is, connecting the remaining five percent still off the grid is proving difficult: since crossing the 90% threshold in 2018, global 3G coverage has increased only by four percentage points.
+In most developing countries, mobile broadband (3G or above) is the main way – and often the only way – to connect to the Internet.
+This kind of access is available to 95 per cent of the world population.
+Bridging the “coverage gap”, that is covering the remaining five per cent still out of reach of a mobile-broadband network, is proving difficult: since crossing the 90 per cent threshold in 2018, global 3G coverage has increased by only four percentage points.
+In Oceania (excluding Australia and New Zealand), the gap stands at no less than 31 per cent.
+In sub-Saharan Africa, the gap is shrinking but remains relatively high at 17 per cent, predominantly affecting the population of central and western Africa.

 Proportion of population covered by a mobile network, by technology